 Special Study Module(s)

 In CP2 you will undertake a Specialist Study Module (SSM).
 This is a great opportunity to pursue your interests, develop your research and presentation skills, and explore smaller specialties that you might not have encountered in earlier years.
-Pick from a list of specialties provided by the school or source your own.
+Pick from a list of specialties provided by the school ranging from surgery and emergency medicine to modern languages, across multiple sites.

 Medical student-selected components